 The brushless motor here allows for longer runtime and efficient performance.
 It’s powered by a 20V max* XR® battery and delivers up to 3200 SPM(strokes per minute)variable speed controlled by speed dial.
 This provides a lot of flexibility in terms of types of materials cut and types of cuts you can perform.
 And, of course, better precision and accuracy.

 Add to it the 4 orbital settings that allow for adjusting the cut aggressiveness, and you got yourself a real beast.
-A very well engineered, powerful tool that will handle any type of project you can have in mind.
+A very well-engineered, powerful tool that will handle any type of project you can have in mind.

 It’s one of the smoothest, most accurate cutting cordless jigsaws on the market.
-The barrel grip allows for much control and maneuverability as well as cuts in awkward and hard to reach places.
-All the controls are located in a way that you can access them easily with your fingers while working, making it indeed one hand controlled tool.
+The barrel grip allows for much control and maneuverability, as well as cuts in awkward and hard-to-reach places.
+All the controls are located in a way that you can access them easily with your fingers while working, making it indeed one hand-controlled tool.

 There is no typical trigger button controlling the speed but a speed dial and a slider on the side of the tool.
 While this may be awkward speed control for some, it provides fully one-handed control of the tool, as mentioned above.

 This jigsaw is on the heavy side, but the weight adds stability.
-It’s very well balanced and doesn’t tip even with bigger batteries installed(unless you go for 9 or 12Ah, then it does a little).
+It’s very well-balanced and doesn’t tip even with bigger batteries installed(unless you go for 9 or 12Ah, then it does a little).

 A comfortable all-metal release lever allows for quick and very easy blade changing.
-The blade grip is excellent too, and there is barely any blade wandering even with scrolling blades.
+The blade grip is excellent too, and there is barely any blade wandering, even with scrolling blades.
 Making it a good option for quick scroll cuts instead of a band saw/scroll saw.
 Of course, this depends on the project itself.

 It doesn’t kill batteries as much as some of its competitors.
 But battery life mostly depends on its size and the cutting tasks.
-If you want good runtime, pick at least 5.0 Ah battery to go with this jigsaw.
+If you want good runtime, pick at least a 5.0 Ah battery to go with this jigsaw.

-No-mar shoe cover will prevent the surface from scratching, and an anti splinter guard is designed to minimize splintering while cutting.
+No-mar shoe cover will prevent the surface from scratching, and an anti-splinter guard is designed to minimize splintering while cutting.